 And you can also improve your theme knowledge and techniques, such as risk management, benefits management, configuration management, scheduling, etc.

 Nader Khorrami Rad is a project management expert with 13 years of experience.
 A PMP, PRINCE2 Practitioner, AgilePM Foundation, CSM and PSM-I certified civil engineer with a Philosophy of Science master's degree.
 He is the author of more than 40 books.
-Connect with him on Twitter @KhorramiRad, or read his profile on Management Plaza
+Connect with him on Twitter @KhorramiRad, or at Management Plaza